-There are lots of articles and essays of interest to modern Pagans out there, sometimes more than I can write about in-depth in any given week.
-So The Wild Hunt must unleash the hounds in order to round them all up.
+There are lots of articles and essays of interest to modern Pagans and Heathens out there, more than our team can write about in depth in any given week.
+Therefore, The Wild Hunt must unleash the hounds in order to round them all up.